ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 5. **Apply script to documents from beginning of time (Reset)**
-    * When this option is enabled, the script will operate on all existing documents in the specified collections the first time the task runs.
+    * When this option is enabled, the script will operate on all existing documents in the specified collection the first time the task runs.
     * When this option is disabled, the script operates only on new and modified documents.

 6. **Update**